TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverLabCloudProjects.md

 Select "New Sessions"

 1. Select the Platform "Intel Galileo running Wind River Rocket with App Cloud Support" and click on "Next"
-2. Enter a Session Name "MyPlatformGalileo" and click on "Create Session"
+2. Enter a Session Name "MyPlatformGalileoAppCloud" and click on "Create Session"
-3. Click on "Resume the Simulation" button
+3. Click on "Start" button

 Intel Galileo running Wind River Rocket with App Cloud Support 1.0.0.8
 > An Intel Galileo Virtual System with a Quark SoC X1000 Series processor running the Wind River Rocket RTOS.